Meloni won the elections, but her programme won’t make Italy the next Hungary

 Meloni will continue to make use of the EU funding coming from the “Economy and resilience plan”, part of the pandemic relief package already secured by Draghi.
 She will only try to “renegotiate” the conditions coming with the plan.
 Indeed, it remains to be seen whether the European partners will be willing to take part in these negotiations, what exactly she’ll be asking and what will happen if her requests are rejected.

-Meloni, unlike her allies Salvini and Berlusconi, never openly expressed warm feelings towards the Kremlin, and always adopted a strong pro-Ukraine stance, even voting with Draghi’s government when it came to sending weapons to the invaded country, despite sitting in the opposition.
+Meloni, unlike her allies Salvini and Berlusconi, has never openly expressed warm feelings towards the Kremlin, and has always adopted a strong pro-Ukraine stance, even voting with Draghi’s government when it came to sending weapons to the invaded country, despite sitting in the opposition.

-On several occasions she vowed a full commitment to the Ukrainian cause, rejecting possible softening of sanctions against Russia, and pledging Italy’s continued allegiance to NATO and the EU.
+On several occasions she vowed a full commitment to the Ukrainian cause, rejecting possible softening of sanctions against Russia, and pledging Italy’s continued allegiance to Nato and the EU.

 However, a harsh winter awaits Europe and Italy is set to be one of the worst affected countries in the bloc when it comes to rocketing energy prices.

 As previously reported by bne IntelliNews, Italy is the biggest importer of electric power in Europe and is not able to satisfy its energy needs autonomously.
-Many of the country’s power plants are powered by natural gas and given the stop of imports from Russia, they seem unlikely to run at full power again anytime soon.
+Many of the country’s power plants are powered by natural gas and given the block of imports from Russia, they seem unlikely to run at full power again anytime soon.

 In spite of Meloni’s public aversion to Draghi’s government, FDI’s agenda seems very much in line with the outgoing cabinet also regarding energy policies.